-1Flycheck is unlikely to ever become part of Emacs, see issue 801.
+1 Flycheck is unlikely to ever become part of Emacs, see issue 801.

-2The 3rd party library flymake-easy allows to use syntax checkers per major mode.
+2 The 3rd party library flymake-easy allows to use syntax checkers per major mode.

-3Various 3rd party packages thus use custom shell scripts to call multiple syntax checking tools at once.
+3 Various 3rd party packages thus use custom shell scripts to call multiple syntax checking tools at once.

-4However, the Flymake page in the EmacsWiki provides recipes for many other languages, although of varying quality.
+4 However, the Flymake page in the EmacsWiki provides recipes for many other languages, although of varying quality.
 Furthermore, the popular ELPA archive MELPA provides many packages which add more languages to Flymake.
-There is also a Flymake fork, which supports more languages out of the box, among other fixes and improvements.

-5See for instance this comment.
+5 See for instance this comment.

-6flymake-easy provides a function to define a new syntax checker, which sets all required variables at once.
+6 flymake-easy provides a function to define a new syntax checker, which sets all required variables at once.